ElleBurt/ElieseScript/README.md

-## 🫣 Welcome, I’m Elle/el - a passionate developer based in the 📍UK.
+## Welcome, I’m Elle/el - a passionate developer based in the 📍UK.

 **Learning programming has been my creative journey for years.
 Starting with Python & C#, I’ve explored the realms of full-stack web development, 3D art, digital art, and game development.
 This captivating voyage has allowed me to blend my passion for programming with my love for creating immersive visual experiences.**

-### 🤗 My main interests reside within:
+### My main interests reside within:
 ⦾ WebDev - I specialize in JS, HTML, CSS, JQuery, Express and Vite.
 <br>
 ⦾ 3D Modeling - I love spending some spare time bringing my ideas to life in blender

 ---

-Feel free to check out my website <a href="https://elleburt.co.uk/">here</a> to learn more about me and my work. 😊
+Feel free to check out my website <a href="https://elleburt.co.uk/">here</a> to learn more about me and my work.
+(Please not this is currently in the process of being overhauld to a MEVN stack) 😊
 <br>
 <br>
 Also, don’t forget to take a look at another site I worked on: <a href="http://www.trucklinkvtc.co.uk/">Trucklink VTC.</a>

+Trucklink is a Realtime Data Steaming website that displays users in game data to a dashboard on the site, including: Speed, Events, Live Map Possitioning, adn more!

 ---
 # 🖥️ Tech Stack: